fpelaezt/devops/AWS/aws-certifications/architect/Guide9-Route53.md

 * Supported Records
   * A, AAAA, CNAME, MX, NS, PTR, SOA, SPF, SRV, TXT, Routing Policies
 * Routing policies: Can be associated with health checks
+  * Simple
-  * Simple: Default
+    * Default
+    * One record with multiple IP Addresses
+    * Random order
+  * Weighted
-  * Weighted: Allows load balancing (WRR) [0-255]
+    * Allows load balancing (WRR) [0-255]
+    * Higher weight has proirity
   * Latency-Based (LRB)
+  * Failover
+    * Useful for DR scenarios
-  * Failover: Only for public hosted zones
+    * Only for public hosted zones
+  * Geolocation
-  * Geolocation: By continent, By country or By states in US.
-Best practice is to configure a default or global record (GeoDNS)
+    * By continent, By country or By states in US
+    * Best practice is to configure a default or global record (GeoDNS)
+  * GeoProximity
+    * Traffic Flow is required (geo location, latency, availability)
+    * Bias is a way to route more/less traffic for an area that expand/shrink
+  * Multivalue Answer
+    * Similar to Simple but allows to put health checks on each record
 * Health Checking
   * Run periodically, result are published to all DNS servers
   * After 3 failed in a row a resource is marked as unavailable